 The Difference Between an Arbor and a Gazebo

 Arbors and gazebos are both garden structures that provide shade from the sun and shelter during cool evenings.
-Both offer a place to sit, relax, and enjoy the garden, a view, or entertain.
+Both offer a place to sit, relax, and enjoy the garden as well as a view or place to entertain.
 If planned and positioned well, these two structures can link a house to the landscape, help direct foot traffic, frame a great view, or hide an unsightly one.

 Gazebos and arbors can be built or are available in a variety of styles, from rustic to Victorian to modern.
 While a gazebo is constructed with open, airy framing, it has a feeling of being enclosed because of a solid roof overhead.
 It is also much larger than an arbor.
 Gazebos can be made more private by adding outdoor drapes or curtains on at least a couple of the open sides.

-Conversely, an arbor features more open framework on its walls and roof, and often has vines growing up its sides and overhead.
+Conversely, an arbor features a more open framework on its walls and roof and often has vines growing up its sides and overhead.